yeokm1/pcb-name-card/README.md

 NC Drill:	pcbname.TXT
 Mechanical layer :	pcbname.GML

-The zip file has been uploaded to the Releases section.
+The zip file for this design has been uploaded to the Releases section.

 ####My Fabrication Settings: